ajjahjacob-hub/ajjahsite/README/README.txt

 Header/footer/navigation/misc:
-Check spelling and grammar is correct, including inquiry form Screen sizes below ~410px in width experience overlap between menu nav and logo/company name Files structure needs a complete overhaul.
+Check spelling and grammar is correct, including inquiry form Screen sizes below ~410px in width experience overlap between menu nav and logo/company name, website functionality needs to be ensured for screen sizes of 375px and higher.
+Files structure needs a complete overhaul.
 File/folder names should be consistent, descriptive, and follow correct naming conventions.
 Additionally, each page may need to be placed into an individual folder named after the appropriate / of the page.
 Example: about.html should be placed in a folder named "about".
 This may be required for url to look like ajjaharchitecture.co.nz/about